MaxAlex42/ToDoList-C/README.md

 - **Add Todo Items**: Users can add new tasks to the todo list.
 - **Mark Tasks as Done**: Users can mark tasks as completed by toggling a checkbox.
 - **Task List View**: Tasks are displayed in a list view, showing both the task description and its completion status.
+- **Seperate List Views**: When clicking a checkbox you can choose between listing only done todos or active ones.
+- **Editing Tasks**: When double clicking a task it will open an edit dialog.
+There's also an additional edit button.
+- **Deleting Tasks**: Selecting and deleting tasks.
+- **Persistent storage**: Tasks will be stored into a json file that loads all the tasks and saves them when opening / closing the app.
+-
 ### Technologies Used
 - **[GTK](https://www.gtk.org/)**: A multi-platform toolkit for creating graphical user interfaces.
 - **[Glade](https://glade.gnome.org/)**: A RAD tool to enable quick and easy development of user interfaces for the GTK toolkit.